Table of Contents

 Introduction of Ken

 I’d like to update one of my older blog posts in which I wrote about Vintage Kens.
 The post was from two years ago and I think it’s time for an update.
 I want to include new information about the types of vintage Kens that are available and popular today.
 As far as I am concerned, Vintage Kens were only produced for one year, followed by the replacement of a new Ken and an update to the dolls.

 I learned in the last days that this is not true.
 I learned for example that the flocked hair Ken was sold from 1961 until 1966.
-Not all the stocked dolls sold immediately and it also depended on the part of the world where you were living.
+In the toy industry, it’s common for manufacturers to produce a large quantity of a particular toy, hoping that it will sell out quickly.
+However, this is not always the case.
+For example, not all the stocked dolls sold immediately, as it depended on various factors, such as the part of the world where you were living.
 The flocked haired Kens could have been for example in Germany or Japan.
 In a way this makes sense because the dolls were marketed there later that in the US.
 It also seems that there’s a bigger variety in hair colors than I thought.
 I only thought there would be blonde and brown, but nope.
 It seems that there are more.

 The differences can be seen in their eyebrows.
 Earlier dolls have thicker eyebrows while the later versions have thinner ones but this is just one example.
 I will check my collection and see if there’s really a difference.
 I never had the idea that there might be so many differences.
 The boxes also show variances but I only have one box, so this is hard for me to show you.